KyleMayes/vulkanalia/tutorial/book/src/pipeline/fixed_functions.md

 The `vk::PipelineInputAssemblyStateCreateInfo` struct describes two things: what kind of geometry will be drawn from the vertices and if primitive restart should be enabled.
 The former is specified in the `topology` member and can have values like:

-* `vk::PrimitiveTopology::POINT_LIST`: points from vertices
+* `vk::PrimitiveTopology::POINT_LIST` &ndash; points from vertices
-* `vk::PrimitiveTopology::LINE_LIST`: line from every 2 vertices without reuse
+* `vk::PrimitiveTopology::LINE_LIST` &ndash; line from every 2 vertices without reuse
-* `vk::PrimitiveTopology::LINE_STRIP`: the end vertex of every line is used as start vertex for the next line
+* `vk::PrimitiveTopology::LINE_STRIP` &ndash; the end vertex of every line is used as start vertex for the next line
-* `vk::PrimitiveTopology::TRIANGLE_LIST`: triangle from every 3 vertices without reuse
+* `vk::PrimitiveTopology::TRIANGLE_LIST` &ndash; triangle from every 3 vertices without reuse
-* `vk::PrimitiveTopology::TRIANGLE_STRIP `: the second and third vertex of every triangle are used as first two vertices of the next triangle
+* `vk::PrimitiveTopology::TRIANGLE_STRIP` &ndash; the second and third vertex of every triangle are used as first two vertices of the next triangle

 Normally, the vertices are loaded from the vertex buffer by index in sequential order, but with an *element buffer* you can specify the indices to use yourself.
 This allows you to perform optimizations like reusing vertices.
 If you set the `primitive_restart_enable` member to `true`, then it's possible to break up lines and triangles in the `_STRIP` topology modes by using a special index of `0xFFFF` or `0xFFFFFFFF`.